Teen & Young Adult Mental Health Blog

-Welcome to our blog.
-This is where our Colorado clinical team gets real about what teens, young adults, and the people who love them are actually going through.
-Here you’ll find posts on anxiety, trauma, identity, neurodivergence, relationships, and why the advice you’ve already tried probably isn’t enough.
+This is where our Colorado clinical team gets real about what teens, young adults, and the parents and caregivers who show up for them are actually going through.
+Here you’ll find posts on anxiety, trauma, identity, neurodivergence, chronic stress, disability, and life transitions…and why the advice you’ve already tried probably isn’t enough.

-We write for teens who are trying to make sense of what they’re feeling.
+We write for teens trying to make sense of what they’re feeling.
 For young adults figuring out who they are and what they want out of life.
-For the parents and caregivers who are showing up every day even when they don’t have the answers.
-And honestly, for anyone who’s ever Googled something at 2am because they just needed to know they weren’t alone in it.
+For the parents and caregivers who continue to show up every day, even when they don’t have the answers.

-Every post comes from inside our practice here at Interfaith Bridge Counseling, written by therapists, counselor candidates, and interns who are actively working with young people in Colorado, under the supervision of a licensed professional counselor.
+Every post comes from inside our practice here at Interfaith Bridge Counseling, written by therapists, clinicians, and supervised interns actively working with teens and young adults across Colorado, in Denver and statewide via telehealth.
 No recycled advice.
 No watered-down wellness content.
-Just honest, fact-checked, grounded information from people who actually support people like you.
+Just honest, grounded information from people who support people just like you.

 Self-Harm, Anxiety, Depression, Therapy Tools and Coping Skills Lena McCain MA, LPC 0017723 Self-Harm, Anxiety, Depression, Therapy Tools and Coping Skills Lena McCain MA, LPC 0017723